How and When to Drain a Fiberglass Pool

 We want to avoid damage to the pool from hydrostatic pressure, so we need to know how much water is around the outside of the pool, and we have to be able to remove that water.

 For this, you need a dewatering system.

-In our unique Rhino-Roc Construction, we install a sump pipe that allows you to take the lid off, look down the hole, see how much water you have, and get rid of it easily.
+In our unique installation methodology as part of The River Pools Way, we install a sump pipe that allows you to take the lid off, look down the hole, see how much water you have, and get rid of it easily.

 We also consider the type of material used to backfill around the outside of the pool during installation.
-Clean, crushed stone is the ideal material (again, a key component of our Rhino-Roc Construction), because it drains well and the point-on-point friction helps hold the material in place.
+Clean, crushed stone is the ideal material (again, a key component of The River Pools Way), because it drains well and the point-on-point friction helps hold the material in place.
 What we're trying to avoid here is bulges developing in the side walls of the pool.

 Basically, we are very confident that we can safely drain a fiberglass pool with a sump pipe and stone backfill.

 - A pool with a sump pipe and sand backfill: moderately risky.